reytum/Park-Assistant/README.md

 The above two queries are running in a single transaction, so its either all done or complete rollback.
 We are ensured that a single slot is not allocated to multiple vehicles.

-#Scaling the application
+# Scaling the application
 Due to time restrictions and system boundations, I was not able to setup docker.
 Usually the DB setup and deployment would happen from the Docker file.
 Here we are just running the app in a single container.

-Once the application grows, we will monitor the application server spikes and database server spikes.
+Once the application grows, we will monitor the application server spikes and database connection spikes.
-The database server will need to grow vertically.
+The database server will be scaled vertically.
-The application server can be scaled horizontally.
+The application server will be scaled horizontally.

 To scale the server horizontally, we would need a load balancer to ditribute our requests accross multiple instances.
 We would be using PM2 for our node application.